 Tip: Make your dreams a reality.
 Get a personal loan quote here

-2. Instalment payable – refers to how often you have agreed to make repayments – weekly, monthly, or other.
-This can be aligned with how often you receive wages/salary.
+This refers to how often you have agreed to make repayments – weekly, monthly, or other.
+This can be aligned with how often you receive your wages or salary.

 To save on fees, consolidate your loans with multiple credit providers (where you’ll be paying multiple service fees per month) into one convenient loan (where you’ll pay only one service fee per month), Maharaj advises.